valeriansoftware/SmartFall.MAUI/README.md

-﻿# 📱 SmartFall – Funny Sounds on Impact
+﻿# 📱 SmartFall – Funny Sounds on Impact (Android only)

 **SmartFall** is a fun mobile app that detects when your phone falls and plays hilarious sounds upon impact!